 You might be interested to learn of the legal case that set a precedent, allowing you to claim compensation for psychological injuries you suffer from a data breach, even if you haven’t also suffered financially.
 The Court in Vidal-Hall and others v Google held that compensation such as that claimed in personal injury cases for psychological injury could be considered.

-Calculating data breach compensation for a police force data breach depends on the level and type of damage you suffer.
+Calculating data breach compensation for a police data breach depends on the level and type of damage you suffer.
 For example, if someone steals money from you due to a breach, you’d need to evidence the amount to claim for it.
 Bank statements and other documents such as credit card statements and receipts could be useful for this purpose.

 When it comes to how courts and lawyers calculate psychological injury compensation, they would need to see an independent medical report.
 You would go to see an independent medical expert to talk about how the breach affected you.
 They would write a report, which your solicitor could use against the Judicial College Guidelines, to arrive at an appropriate amount.

 These guidelines list injuries and their varying severities with a corresponding bracket of potential compensation.

 Below, you will find a compensation table with figures from the Judicial College Guidelines (JCG).
 We believe it acts as a good alternative to a personal injury claims calculator to give rough guidance on compensation amounts.